 CO2 is the chemical formula for carbon dioxide, a gas emitted when carbon-based fuels like diesel, aviation fuel, or gasoline are burned to generate energy.
 Most trucks, aircraft, and ships use carbon-based fuels.

 CO2e or “carbon dioxide equivalent” is a standard unit for measuring carbon footprint.
-Agility uses CO2e to measure greenhouse-gas impact (from all types of greenhouse gas) by equating it to the amount of carbon dioxide that wouldcreate the same amount of warming.
-Our CO2e emissions reports express various greenhouse gases askilograms of an equivalent amount of CO2.
+Shipa Freight uses CO2e to measure greenhouse-gas impact (from all types of greenhouse gas) by equating it to the amount of carbon dioxide that would create the same amount of warming.
+Our CO2e emissions reports express various greenhouse gases as kilograms of an equivalent amount of CO2.

 What other gases are included in CO2e estimations?

-Aside from carbon dioxide, there is a range of other greenhouse gases, which includes sulfur dioxide, nitric oxide, and nitrogen dioxide.
+Aside from carbon dioxide, there is a range of other greenhouse gases, which include sulfur dioxide, nitric oxide, and nitrogen dioxide.
 Each of these gases can cause warming when emitted into the atmosphere.

 We use the UK Department of Environment, Food and Rural Affairs’ (Defra) methodology, standards and conversion factors to estimate CO2e emissions from customers’ transportation activities.
 You can learn more about Defra methodology and conversion factors here.